samper/Homework2-583-Samper/README.md

 In problem 3 I did the obvious sieve up to sqrt(n) to determine if n is prime.
 Then I improve the algorithm by using cython.
 I printed the primes up to 100000.
 To verify the timing.

-I plan to compute the determinant using row echelon form where cython should be considerably faster, given that it involves doing lots of multiplications.

-For the product of matrices I'll just compute coordinatewise.

 Homework 4
 ==========